elliotvilhelm/IZII/README.md

-### IZII
-# Overview:
+## Overview
 IZII is a Python based Chess Engine

 Decisions are made using the minimax search algorithm with alpha-beta pruning to optimize search time.
-The engine is compatible with xboard and uses the xboard protocol.
+The engine is compatible with xboard or any other GUI using xboard/winboard protocol.

 IZII makes its decisions in two steps
 1. Move Generation -> Pseudo legal moves filtered to legal moves